 - Serve each person a bowl of Pho with a Garnish Plate of Bean Sprouts, Mint, Thai Basil, slices of Scotch Bonnet Pepper and a lime wedge.

-- Have Sriracha and Hoisin on the table.
+- Have Sriracha and Hoisin on the table ready for seasoning.